Vision-iOS/Documentation/README.md

 All images (excluding the five random plates) are totally randomly sorted.
 This is because it was decided to make the photos of the dishes immediately available to be analyzed, while those containing the pizza were searched using the search function.

 The scenario test encompasses the following tasks:
-- [Task 1]: Take the photo of the landscape.
+- [Task 1]: Take a photo of the landscape.
 - [Task 2]: Analyze the photo just taken, possibly modifying it and selecting the animals with precision.
 - [Task 3]: Access the photographic library through the application and analyze the photos of the dishes to obtain those with mushrooms.
 - [Task 4]: Search for the word pizza with the search method in the photo gallery.